Navigation

 Intersecting geodesic paths

-Unlike straight lines and great circles, geodesics are non-linear, which makes tasks such as calculating distances much more complicated.
+Unlike straight lines and great circles, geodesics are non-linear, which makes tasks such as distance calculation more complicated.

-Thaddeus Vincenty published his formulas in 1975.
-His goal was to minimize program length on a 1970s desk calculator.
-His formulas are more accurate than Andoyer’s, but the iterative techniques often require many iterations and do not always converge to a solution.
-They are the recommended formulas in the current air navigation standards.
+Thaddeus Vincenty published his formulae in 1975.
+They are usually accurate to within a millimetre, but the iterative techniques often require many iterations and do not always converge to a solution.

 Geodesic algorithms